dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

 Solo mode disables the ability to create, test and deploy plugins in the browser.
 For this mode you will need to use configuration management to deploy your plugins directly into the local plugin directory.
-These plugins then automatically register inside Dataloop and appear in the agent details page when running (but never in the plugins list, since they don’t get uploaded to us).
+These plugins then automatically register inside Dataloop and appear in the Dataloop (Outlyer) Agent details page when running (but never in the plugins list, since they don’t get uploaded to us).

 ![nagios plugins solo](../img/nagios_plugins_solo.png)

 Some benefits to this are that you get to work the way you may always have worked with monitoring tools like Nagios and Sensu.
-Infact, with Dataloop it’s even simpler than those tools, you simply need to drop plugins into the correct directory and the agent will automatically run them.
+Infact, with Dataloop it’s even simpler than those tools, you simply need to drop plugins into the correct directory and the Dataloop (Outlyer) Agent will automatically run them.
 You’ll still need to tag your agents as before so that metrics appear in dashboards and alert rules based on those tags work.